 Whether the divorcing couple has modest means or complex investment accounts, disentangling the finances of a marriage can be difficult.
 In order to ease the process, keeping photographs and detailed records of investment accounts, retirement funds, valuables and other key assets are very important for the settlement process.

 People who are going through the end of a marriage have many complex emotional and financial issues to address.
-A family law attorney may provide advice and representation in high-asset divorce negotiations and family court to protect one’s assets.
+A Rochester divorce attorney may provide advice and representation in high-asset divorce negotiations and family court to protect one’s assets.
 The attorney may help negotiate for the client’s interests in property division, child custody and spousal support.

 Contact us today using our consultation form below: